Master of Science in Nursing (MSN)—DNP Path Overview

 We offer a direct path toward earning both a master's degree in nursing and Doctor of Nursing Practice degree.
 If you possess a bachelor’s degree in nursing, completion of this MSN to DNP program is required to move on to the Doctor of Nursing Practice.

-Choose from three pathways designed to provide further knowledge in your chosen specialty:
+Choose from six pathways designed to provide further knowledge in your chosen specialty:

 - Adult-gerontology primary care nurse practitioner: Promote holistic health care to members of the adult and older adult population through assessment, diagnosis, and comprehensive treatment of chronic health problems.